The No-Gimmicks, No-Hype Health and Fitness Magazine

-- Talk to Us: Our engaged readers read closely, and they write, too.
-Here, we share their impressions of the stories they’ve read in our pages.
-We also share comments and feedback from Twitter, Facebook, Instagram, and our website.
+Our engaged readers read closely, and they write, too.
+Here, we share their impressions of the stories they’ve read in our pages, gathered from letters, comments on our website, and social media.

 - Cardio: Inventive and inspiring routines to take traditional “cardio” to the next level — from indoor machines to outdoor adventures.

-- Mobility: Yoga, martial arts, and moving meditation serve as the backbone of these low-intensity sequences designed to help you unwind on a rest day or after a workout.
+- Mobility: Yoga, martial arts, and moving meditation serve as the backbone of these low-intensity sequences designed to help you recover on a rest day or after a workout.

-- Break It Down: Learn new moves (and polish up existing skills) with these in-depth instructions, eye-opening cues, and suggestions to tailor each exercise to your unique body.
+Learn new moves (and polish up existing skills) with these in-depth instructions, helpful cues, and suggestions to tailor each exercise to your unique body.

-- Confident Cook: An inspiring how-to guide for healthy cooking.
-We break down a challenging kitchen skill for a common ingredient — roasting a chicken, braising kale, poaching pears, soft-boiling eggs — and offer creative ways for incorporating these healthy foods into simple, sustaining dishes your whole family will enjoy.
+A how-to guide for healthy cooking.
+We break down challenging kitchen skills and share tasty, nourishing recipes for simple, sustaining dishes your whole family will enjoy.